top of page

 .png)

-There are various ways of representing a ratio.
 Ratios are written either in colon notation or fraction notation.
 Ratios use "to" to describe the division bar in word form.
 Rates use "per" to describe the division bar in word form.

 .png)